toowee-le/weather-journal-app/README.md

 * Search for the current weather by city name
 * Submit a journal entry which is then displayed on the adjacent notepad with the current weather data including: date, location and temperature
 * Journal entry saved in an object on the local Express server (server.js)

+## Copyright
+This project is based on the [Udacity FEND Nanodegree repository](https://github.com/udacity/fend/tree/refresh-2019)